rubyonjets/jets-docs/_docs/events/kinesis.md

 ## Example

+Generate code.

+    jets generate job data --type kinesis --name file

+It looks something like this.

 Here is an example connecting an existing Kinesis stream to a Lambda function in a [Job]({% link _docs/jobs.md %}).

 app/jobs/data_job.rb